taurusilver7/spotify-2.0/README.md

 - Add the [redirect url](http://localhost:3000/api/auth/callback/spotify) in the spotify API.
 Add the redirect url from the deployed site to the API.
 - The spotify API redirects the admin to the terms and conditions to the scopes[functions or permissions] and redirects to the home page.

+#### Middleware
+- The upgrade in v.12 made the integration of middleware super simple.
+Every request from the user to the site, the middleware checks the response and parse for specific parameters given.
+- The access token check is parsed into the middleware during login.
+If absent, the middleware redirects the user to login page.
+-

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).